martinkearn/Content/Demos/Performance/Performance analysis with YSlow and PageSpeed.md

 Run YSlow

 Grade
-* A, 99/100
+* A, 98/100
-* Google analytics causes 99 instead of 100 because of its frequent cache expiration
+* Google analytics causes because of its frequent cache expiration
+* Cookie free domains because i coudl not be bothered setting up a subdomain
 * Started at 73 and spent 4 hours on it

 Components
-* 2 JS, 1 CSS (through bundling)
+* 1 JS, 1 CSS (through bundling)

 Stats
-* Only 2 requests / 5.9k on primed cache
+* Only 2 requests / 9.5k on primed cache